 RoboClaw ST 2x45A Motor Controller (V5E, screw terminal I/O)

-The RoboClaw motor controllers from Ion Motion Control (formerly Orion Robotics) can control a pair of brushed DC motors using USB serial, TTL serial, RC, or analog inputs.
+The RoboClaw motor controllers from Basicmicro (formerly Ion Motion Control) can control a pair of brushed DC motors using USB serial, TTL serial, RC, or analog inputs.
 Integrated dual quadrature decoders make it easy to create a closed-loop speed control system.
-This version can supply a continuous 45 A per channel (60 A peak) and has screw terminal I/O connections.
+This version can supply a continuous 45 A per channel (60 A peak), operates up to 34 V, and has screw terminal I/O connections.

 1 Battery Eliminator Circuit